Alvicorn/SlidePuzzleSolver/README.md

 Logic:
 * Get the coordinates of the destination value.
 * Determine the path needed to get 0 to the destination.
-* Following the path instruction, swap zero with the next un-swapped value in the path
+* Following the path instruction, swap zero with the next un-swapped value in the path.